garrandall/popular-music-data/tracks/i-need-money-marky-mark-the-funky-bunch.md

 Gotta get it, got to, got to, get money
 Gotta get it, got to, got to, get paid
 I need money
-Money is the thing that i need
+Money is the thing that I need
 To ful fil my greed
 Marky Mark would like 2 say